MicrosoftDocs/power-automate-docs/flow-docs/gdpr-dsr-delete.md

 1. This new version of the flow appears in **My flows**, where you can share it with additional users if you want.
 ![Team flows](./media/gdpr-dsr-delete/team-flows.png)

 1. Delete the original flow by selecting the ellipsis **(…)** for it, selecting **Delete**, and then select **Delete** again when prompted.
-This step will also remove underlying system dependencies between the user and Microsoft Flow.
+This step will also remove underlying personal identifiers that are included in system dependencies between the user and Microsoft Flow.
 ![Delete flow confirmation](./media/gdpr-dsr-delete/delete-flow-confirmation.png)

 1. Enable the copy of the flow, by opening **My flows** and then turning the toggle control to **On**.